Keyboard shortcuts

 Conditions lead to different executions paths for different cases.

-If statements in workbenches
+if in workbenches

 Inside a workbench block, an if statement can be used to select different shapes or constructions depending on input parameters.
+So in the following example all possible geometries are generated with parameter multiplicity and put side by side with the operation std::ops::align.

 test